abjoerne/aws-tutorials/workshop-links.md

 ## EC2, loadbalancing and beanstalk

-Spin up a php application in Beanstalk.
-Here are two small php-applications only displaying version-number and IP of the server it runs on
+Spin up a php application manually in Beanstalk.
+Here are two small php-applications only displaying version-number and IP of the server it runs on if you don't have your own
 * https://s3-eu-west-1.amazonaws.com/anders-aws-bucket/awsdemo/HelloAWS.zip
 * https://s3-eu-west-1.amazonaws.com/anders-aws-bucket/awsdemo/HelloAWS2.zip